MicroEJ/docs/ApplicationDeveloperGuide/platform.rst

 MicroEJ SDK being a cross development tool, it does not build software targeted to your host desktop platform.
-In order to run MicroEJ applications, a target hardware is required.
+In order to run MicroEJ Applications, a target hardware is required.
 Several commercial targets boards from main MCU/MPU chip manufacturers can be prepared to run MicroEJ Applications, you can also run your applications without one of these boards with the help of a MicroEJ Simulator.